clairemerot/physalia_adaptation_course/04_day4/01_haploblocks/readme.md

 ## Step 2 Explore the putative haploblock

 ### Genotype the individuals for the haploblocks
-Thanks to our local PCA exploration on day 2, we know that there are non-recombining haploblocks which may be an inversion on chromosome 4.
+Thanks to our local PCA exploration on day 2, we know that there are non-recombining haploblocks, which on chromosome 4 may be an inversion.
 We located the breakpoints approximately from 4.8MB to 16.6MB.
-We can make a PCa in that region only and use k-means approaches to classify the individuals into 3 groups.
+We can make a PCA based on variants in that region only and use k-means approaches to classify the individuals into 3 groups.

 To save time I did this for you and put the AA.list, AB.list and BB. list into the 02_data folder.